atari-monk/nx-web-test/docs/005_react_context_sharing.md

 - **Global State Changes**: If `SocketService` or `PlayerService` updates state, consider a state management library like Zustand for reactivity.

 This approach simplifies the architecture, removes React-specific boilerplate, and keeps services independent.
 Let me know if you'd like further refinements!

+## **Working solution**

+Revised solution with singletons worked right away.
+That is my problem with libraries.
+In some matters they do magic.
+In some matters they do something you dont want and dont know why.